K2-Groups/k2-groups.github.io/docs/k2-subsidiaries/k2-crypto/investment-management-agreement.md

 12.8	Any fees for the provision of custodial services in relation to the Portfolio and any banking charges in relation to the Portfolio shall be charged separately by the Custodian or bank and shall not be included in the fees set out in Schedule 3 (unless otherwise stated in Schedule 3).

-12.9	The Manager shall separately provide information on costs and associated charges to the Client including all information required by the FCA Rules to be provided in such disclosures.
+12.9	The Manager shall separately provide information on costs and associated charges to the Client including all information required by the AMF Rules to be provided in such disclosures.

 ## 13. Custody of assets
 13.1.
 The Manager shall not provide custody services to the Client.